Home | Browse Topics | Immigration & refugees | Refugees | How to claim refugee status: The process

 • you can then give them any final information or arguments you want to make in support of your claim

-• the Refugee and Protection Officer will decide your claim and let you know.
+• the Refugee and Protection Officer will decide your claim and let you know the outcome.

 What will happen to me while Immigration NZ are deciding my claim?